About Betsy Todd, MPH, RN

 Remembering fear.

 Yet many who worked in other parts of the hospital were not convinced of this.
 One of my friend’s stories always stayed with me: She relayed how dietary staff would take the elevator to the HIV unit, shove the meal cart out of the elevators into the elevator lobby, and quickly step back into the elevator and close the doors.
-Many times […]
+Many times the nursing […]

 Morphine in Hospice Care: Why Family Members May Resist Its Use